Best mountain bike pedals - the best options from XC to Enduro

 Are clipless pedals better than flat pedals?

 Sometimes for riders, being able to pull the bike up over obstacles and go light over some roots, the security in the roughest sections of trail and that consistent foot placement having your feet tethered to your steed is the best solution.
 There will always be a rider from the freestyle dirt jump or bike park scene that needs to hit the ejector button from time to time and flat pedals are the only way to go on those bikes.
-Pedalling with Flats is the best way to master techniques that will aid your trail riding like cornering, jumping and the faithful bunny hop.
+Pedalling with Flats is the best way to master techniques that aid your trail riding like cornering, jumping and the faithful bunny hop.

 Are bigger flat pedals better?

 Larger flat pedals will provide a stable planting for your feet.
 Platform size is a finely balanced trade-off between weight and the likelihood that your pedal comes into contact with the ground or trail features.
 This is known as a pedal strike.
 Pedal strikes, at best, will cause some damage to your pedals and, at worst, could pitch you off your bike.
-This is the reason modern pedal designs feature tapered leading edges and chamfered corners, so they glance off rather than dig into the ground during a strike.
+This is why modern pedal designs feature tapered leading edges and chamfered corners, so they glance off rather than dig into the ground during a strike.

 What is a cleat?